 - Companies that distribute a dividend, repurchase own shares or perform a capital (or similar) reduction between 12 March 2020 up to and including the filing of the CIT return in relation to assessment year 2021;

 - Companies subject to a special tax regime;

 - Companies that hold a direct participation between 12 March 2020 up and including the filing date of the CIT return in relation to assessment year 2021 in a company established in certain tax haven countries;

 In accordance with Belgian VAT law, an advance payment triggers VAT becoming due.
-If the intended transaction afterward does not take place (e.g. the agreement is canceled by the customer or following a government corona prevention measure), a refund of the VAT on the advance payment could be requested.
+If the intended transaction afterwards does not take place (e.g. the agreement is cancelled by the customer or following a government corona prevention measure), a refund of the VAT on the advance payment could be requested.

 Please also take into account that an actual VAT refund claim ultimately depends on the provisions of your contract with your customer.